 Warning: The following article contains spoilers for Arcane season one.

-Arcane is available for streaming on Netflix.
+Arcane is available to binge-watch on Netflix.